YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 Different Techniches to Analyze Credit Balance
 ================
+Yoni

+# Intro

 How good can we predict Credit balance?

 What is the best way to check it?

-In order to race our models, we will use the Credit data from ILSR package.
+In order to check which method and models better, we will use the Credit data from ILSR package.

 About this data: